dacadeorg/dacade-webapp/README.md

 - Add icons used in the Figma design to the project.
 - Look for components that are used across different pages and create them and make sure they are reusable across the different pages.

-### Requirements (what tools, node version e.g.) (gabs)

-- vue.js
-- node.js version 16.0.0.
-- tailwinds
--feedbacks"

-### Provide env file, dummy firebase database

-### Guide on how to install it and how to run with the project connected to the firebase dummy database (gabs)

-### Contribution guidelines on how to contribute to the project (nice to have) (template https://gist.github.com/PurpleBooth/b24679402957c63ec426)
+### 5. Contribution guidelines on how to contribute to the project (nice to have) (template https://gist.github.com/PurpleBooth/b24679402957c63ec426)
 #### Branching

 - Before making any new changes make sure to go back to the `dev` branch pull and create a new branch from there